Advisors & Attorneys

 Student rights and burden of proof

 Student participation is always valued and encouraged.
-If a student declines to participate or speak in a conference or hearing, the disciplinary process will proceed without student involvement.
+If a student declines to participate or speak in a conference or hearing, the conduct process will proceed without student involvement.
 A decision will be reached based on the information available to the case manager or hearing officer/board.
 In a hearing, the burden of proof is upon the University to establish that the student is responsible by preponderance evidence.
 All reasonable evidence, including hearsay, is admissible.

 Roles and expectations for attorneys

-In a disciplinary conference
+In a conduct conference

-Students may ask any person to accompany them to a disciplinary conference.
+Students may ask any person to accompany them to a conduct conference.
 An attorney is welcome only with the student’s permission.
 The attorney may advise the student but may not disrupt proceedings and can be asked to leave at the discretion of the case manager.

 In a hearing